FDUDSDE/RDGSL/README.md

     @inproceedings{zhang2023rdgsl,
-      title={RDGSL: Dynamic Graph Representation Learning with Structure Learning}, author={Siwei, Zhang and Xiong, Yun and Yao, Zhang and Sun, Yiheng and Xi, Chen and Yijiao, Zhu and Zhu, Yangyong}, booktitle={The Conference on Information and Knowledge Managemen}, year={2023}
+      title={RDGSL: Dynamic Graph Representation Learning with Structure Learning}, author={Siwei, Zhang and Xiong, Yun and Yao, Zhang and Sun, Yiheng and Xi, Chen and Yijiao, Zhu and Zhu, Yangyong}, booktitle={The 32th ACM International Conference on Information and Knowledge Management}, year={2023}
     }